semiotic-ai/kameo-snake-handler/crates/kameo-snake-handler/README.md

 - **GIL management**: All Python calls are made inside the GIL, with careful handoff between Rust and Python async contexts.
 - **Module/function loading**: Python modules and functions are loaded at startup, with errors surfaced as typed Rust errors.
 - **Environment**: `PYTHONPATH` and other env vars are set from config; subprocesses inherit only what is needed.
-- **Error propagation**: All Python exceptions are mapped to rich Rust error types, preserving context and traceability.
+- **Error propagation**:  Python exceptions are mapped to Rust error types, preserving context and traceability.

 ---